Story last updated: 16 August 2021

 However, it’s worth noting the warranty is only for two years, on par with rival brands.

-Best cordless vacuums for 2020 – see all our top picks, based on our independent tests
+Best cordless vacuums – see all our top picks, based on our independent tests

 Lupe Pure cordless vs rivals